Entrance tickets can be purchased online at Webtickets.

 Garden entrance fees

-- South African Students (with student card): R35
+- Students/learners of 18 years and older from a South African institute (with student card): R50

-- South African Senior Citizens (with ID): Free on Tuesdays except on public holidays
+- South African residents over the age of 60 (with ID): Free on Tuesdays except on public holidays

 Garden opening times: